 Surrender A Golden

-We realize rehoming a golden retriever is a difficult decision for an owner to make and appreciate the owner’s confidence in asking AGK to help in this process.
+We understand rehoming a golden retriever is a difficult decision and appreciate your confidence in asking AGK to help in this process.
 If you need to rehome your golden for any reason, please know that we are happy to help.
 To start the surrender process, you should:

 Once your application is received, a volunteer will contact you within 48 hours to clarify any questions either you or AGK may have and to let you know if we can take your golden.
 The volunteer also will help work out transport details.
 At the point you surrender your golden to AGK, you will sign an Owner Release Contract.
 We recommend that you go ahead and review the language in the contract in case you have questions.